StadGent/nuxt_site_verwerkingsregister/README.md

 Be sure to include it again in the production build!

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

+## Customization

+You can change the introduction text by updating the introductietekst.vue component located in the root of the components folder.